jacobbinnie/brand-name-checker-thingy/README.md

 ## Brand Name Checker Thingy

-This was a weekend job inspired by fresh fish burgers, cold auckland city temps and an unlawful amount of coffee with milk.
+This was a less than 24hr weekend job inspired by fresh fish burgers, cold auckland city temps and an unlawful amount of coffee with milk.

 Perform a search for multiple domains, social handles and trademarks using a single keyword query.